AUAP/AP2018/class06/class06.md

 #### Mid-way evaluation
 ```
 Discuss in groups:
-- How do you think about the course in relation to coding environments, mini ex, slides, sample code, fri and wed sessions?
+- How do you think about the course in relation to:
+  coding environments, mini ex, slides, sample code, fri and wed sessions, etc?
 - What are the things you can do to make the course better?
 - How can we better use our peers?
 ```